RachelBurke/CS142/README.md

 An introduction to programming in a high-level language (assignment, data types, expressions, selection, loops, functions, arrays) including parallel programming for supercomputers.
 Topics such as AI, software engineering, and databases are also discussed.
 Prerequisite: MA101 or equivalent.
 (U)(3)

 ## Course Topics
-1. Basic C++ Programming (Read In, Read Out, Variables, Data Types, etc.)
+1. Basic C++ Programming (Read In, Read Out, Variables, Data Types, ASCII, etc.)
 1. Arrays
 1. File Streams
 1. Functions